Legal Advice for Speeding Offences

 • Was the speed camera calibrated correctly?

-By looking closely into these arguments, our experts may be able to achieve a positive result for you in court.
+By looking closely into these arguments and the circumstances surrounding your alleged offence, our experts may be able to achieve a positive result for you in court.

 What speeding fine will I get?

 The minimum fixed penalty fine is three penalty points and £100.
 If the driving offence involves a court summons, the maximum fine increases to £1,000.
 If the speeding offence took place on a motorway, this can incur a fine of £2,500.
-Up to six penalty points can be issued for a speeding offence.
+Up to six penalty points can be issued for a speeding offence, or a disqualification from driving.

-A Fixed Penalty Notice is issued in the event of a minor speeding offence and is designed to eliminate the need for a court appearance.
-It must be paid within 28 days and your licence submitted.
+A fixed penalty notice is issued in the event of a minor speeding offence and is designed to eliminate the need for a court appearance.
+If you plead guilty, you must pay the fine immediately.
+Alternatively, you may be given the opportunity to attend a speed awareness course if this is your first offence.

 What are penalty points and how do they work?